Global-Health-Labs/DROP/docs/NAAT/Thermocycler Analysis.md

 ## :material-chart-bell-curve-cumulative: **Fitting Model and Quantities of Interest (QOI)**

-This section contains background information regarding the fitting model and the quantities of interest calculations carried out by the Plate Analyzer code.
+This section provides background on the fitting model and the key quantities calculated by the Plate Analyzer Code.

 **Input:**

-- Raw fluorescence data from thermocycler
+- Raw fluorescence data from a thermocycler

     !!! note
-        Recommendation to use data that is not background subtracted
+        Use data that has not been background-subtracted to preserve the integrity of the fitting process.

 **Outputs:**